As Jaunt scoops up an Emmy award for its latest VR experience, the company announces new content for Windows Mixed Reality Headsets.

 Collisions premiered jointly at Sundance Film Festival and at the Davos World Economic Forum, the first VR work to be presented there.
 It has since gone on to provoke meaningful change on a global level forcing leaders to reconsider the effect of policies on the environment and health of the earth.
 Screenings have been held for decision makers at the Trimble Forum for Disarmament, Washington, the Comprehensive Test Ban Treaty meetings in Vienna, the Climate Action Summit Washington and the UN General Assembly meetings in New York.

 Viewers of the film included representatives of some of the world’s major nuclear powers, industry leaders, celebrities and heads of state such as the President of Argentina and the King of Belgium.
-Hans Blix, who viewed the work in Vienna, commented that the world needed immersive works like Collisions to illustrate the truly corrosive power of nuclear weapons as they remain for most people “…an abstract concept.”Viewers included representatives of some of the world’s major nuclear powers Click To Tweet
+Hans Blix, who viewed the work in Vienna, commented that the world needed immersive works like Collisions to illustrate the truly corrosive power of nuclear weapons as they remain for most people “…an abstract concept.”Viewers represented some of the world’s major nuclear powers Click To Tweet

 Which makes the fact that industry players like Jaunt are committed to enabling immersive cinematic experiences – and on a broader range of devices – all the more welcome.
 In this day and age, having more experiences that engender empathy towards others is probably no bad thing.